-After installing the plugin in Google Sheets, click Add-ons > API Connector > Create New API Request
+After installing the plugin in Google Sheets, click Add-ons > API Connector > Open

 A window will open on the right side of your browser.
-Leave Method as its default value (GET).
+In the Create tab, leave the Method as GET.
 Under API URL path, enter the following API URL:

 Create a new sheet in your workbook.
 You can name it anything but here we’ll call it “iTunes”.
 Click ‘Set current’ to set this sheet as the data destination.

 Again we’ll name the request “iTunes”.
 Click Run.

 Following the above steps, you should now be able to see music data from the iTunes API in your own sheet.

 - create an API request based on a cell